DataExMachina-dev/side-eye-public/README.md

 debugger can produce "snapshots" of the state of a distributed system, collecting stack traces and arbitrary variables data.

-Ex-Ray works by dynamically instrumenting the Go code of the monitored processes using eBPF.
-No code changes are necessary; based on a specification of what to collect and the debug information of the deployed binaries, Ex-Ray generates eBPF probes that walk stacks, recognize interesting functions, read variables, chase pointers, etc.
+Side-Eye works by dynamically instrumenting the Go code of the monitored processes using eBPF.
+No code changes are necessary; based on a specification of what to collect and the debug information of the deployed binaries, Side-Eye generates eBPF probes that walk stacks, recognize interesting functions, read variables, chase pointers, etc.

 #### Features

 - Collect “snapshots” of a whole distributed system
 - Explore the execution state of all goroutines at a certain point in time
 - Collect interesting data from stacks and heap